OliverKind/OLKI.Tools.CommonTools/README.md

 ## Versioning

-I use a versioning system similar [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/OliverKind/OLKI.Tools.CommonTools/tags).

 Versionnumber: a.b.c.d